johnhargestam/brand-specific-styling/README.md

 ## Issues
 * There is quite some boilerplate necessary to allow each component to resolve the correct style at runtime and delay its rendering.
+* Style can only be loaded in style-tags, making it an unsuitable option for any twig optimizations.